Trophy boar tusks in centimeters. Processing and registration of hunting trophies. Life in the wild

 oos 22-02-2011 20:21

-Probably off topic, but I didn’t find a better place.
-They brought a boar’s head with such fangs (right 35 cm, left 38).
-The upper fangs are underdeveloped.
-The boar was said to be ordinary, 120 kilograms.
+Probably off topic, but I couldn’t find a better place.
+They brought a boar’s head with these tusks (right 35 cm, left 38).
+The upper canines are underdeveloped.
+The reason is a hole in the palate (about 3 by 4 cm) right at the base of the upper canines They said the boar is regular, 120 kilograms.

 What else to read